Microsoft Teams Rooms security

 Don't grant local Administrator permissions to the Skype user account.

-Windows Configuration Designer can be used to create Windows 10 provisioning packages.
-Along with changing the local Admin password, you can also do things like changing the machine name and enrolling into Azure Active Directory.
+Windows Configuration Designer can be used to create Windows provisioning packages.
+Along with changing the local Admin password, you can also do things like changing the machine name and enrolling into Microsoft Entra ID.
 For more information on creating a Windows Configuration Designer provisioning package, see Provisioning packages for Windows 10.

-We recommend that you create the resource account in Azure AD, if possible.
+We recommend that you create the resource account in Microsoft Entra ID, if possible as a cloud-only account.
 While a synced account can work with Teams Rooms in hybrid deployments, these synced accounts often have difficulty signing into Teams Rooms and can be difficult to troubleshoot.
 If you choose to use a third-party federation service to authenticate the credentials for the resource account, ensure the third-party IDP responds with the

 wsTrustResponse attribute set to